The Ministry of Ungentlemanly Warfare

 Lowest Recommended Age: Mature High Schooler

-MPAA Rating: Rated R for language and some violence/bloody images
+MPAA Rating: Rated R for strong bloody violence throughout, rape, language throughout, sexual content/nudity and drug use

 Profanity: Very strong language